eth-educators/ethstaker-guides/merge-devnet.md

 ## Adding a validator

-You will need to funds [from the faucet first](https://faucet.kintsugi.themerge.dev/) in a regular MetaMask account if you did not get some yet.
+You will need funds [from the faucet](https://faucet.kintsugi.themerge.dev/) in a regular MetaMask account if you do not have some already.
 Do not use real ETH or a known wallet address for this.
 Make sure you are using a new regular account in MetaMask for all of this.

 ### Creating your validator keys and performing the deposit